integration-app/documents-example/README.md

 ### Prerequisites
 - Docker and Docker Compose installed on your machine
-- Node.js (version specified in .nvmrc)
-- npm or yarn

 ### Setting up MongoDB
 If you want to use MongoDB via Docker, you can do so by running the following command: